Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design: Theory and Methods

 The key term describing the structural disorder is $\langle\Delta\epsilon(\bm{r})\Delta\epsilon(\bm{r}')\rangle$, which defines the ensemble averaged disorder of the dielectric.
 We assume that this is well described by a statistical function with intra-hole correlation and fluctuations of the hole side walls, a model that has been used with success to explain various experiments \cite{Crane2017,PhysRevLett.102.253903,Mann:13, pattersonDisorderinducedIncoherentScattering2009}.
 This function is dependent on $\Delta R$, the statistical disorder in the radius of each air hole, so that

-where $j$ is the hole index, $\epsilon_1$ and $\epsilon_2$ are the permittivity values of the slab and surrounding material, $\Theta(h/2-z)$ is the heavy-step function that brings all values outside the slab to zero, $\tilde \phi$ is the polar angle around the hole, $R_j$ is the radius of the hole, $\bm \rho$ is position vector projected into the $x$-$y$ plane, and $\bm \rho_j$ is the $x$-$y$ location of the hole.
+where $j$ is the hole index, $\epsilon_1$ and $\epsilon_2$ are the permittivity values of the slab and surrounding material, and $\Theta(h/2-z)$ is the heavy-step function that brings all values outside the slab to zero; in addition, $\tilde \phi$ is the polar angle around the hole, $R_j$ is the radius of the hole, $\bm \rho$ is position vector projected into the $x$-$y$ plane, and $\bm \rho_j$ is the $x$-$y$ location of the hole.

-Therefore, the change in the permittivity is localized to the edge of each hole, and is proportional to the change in radius caused by fabrication imperfections.
+Therefore, the change in the permittivity is localized to the edge of each hole and is proportional to the change in radius caused by fabrication imperfections.
 We choose the correlation function of the change in radius to be

-where $\sigma$ and $l_p$ are the standard deviation and the correlation length of the fluctuation noise on the hole edge, respectively.
-The effects of these parameters are visualized in Fig.~\ref{fig:diagram}(c).
-This correlation function has been shown to agree with fabricated structures with the statistical parameters depending on the quality of the fabrication \cite{Hauff2022,Patterson2009,Skorobogatiy:05}.
+where $\sigma$ and $l_p$ are the standard deviation and correlation length of the fluctuation noise on the hole edge, respectively.
+The effects of these parameters are shown in Fig.~\ref{fig:diagram}(c).
+This correlation function has been shown to agree with fabricated structures, with the statistical parameters depending on the fabrication quality \cite{Hauff2022,pattersonDisorderinducedIncoherentScattering2009,Skorobogatiy:05}.

 Finally, the full backscattering formula, for use in fast numerical calculations, can then be written as \begin{widetext}